Image from Wings and Wires by Ashley Farmer, Issue 154, Summer & Fall 2018

 Film Editor: Hannah Bonner

 Hannah Bonner is the author of Another Woman (EastOver Press, 2024) and the creative nonfiction editor for Brink.
-Her criticism has appeared, or is forthcoming, in Another Gaze, Cleveland Review of Books, Literary Hub, the Los Angeles Review of Books, Senses of Cinema, and The Sewanee Review, among others.
-A graduate of the Creative Nonfiction MFA at the University of Iowa, she currently lives in Iowa.
+Her criticism has appeared, or is forthcoming, in Another Gaze, BOMB, Cleveland Review of Books, Literary Hub, the Los Angeles Review of Books, Poetry, and The Sewanee Review, among others.
+A graduate of the Creative Nonfiction MFA at the University of Iowa, she currently lives in Philadelphia.

 What Hannah is looking for in a submission: “Films that complicate my understanding of how to collage images and sound.
 Films whose form complements its content.
 Films that break open new ways of seeing and listening.
 Films that are affective.
 “Multiple manifestations,” as Barbara Hammer said, "of abstractions.””